 After ten years, a notification form (“Ny adress/röstlängd för utvandrad”) must be submitted to the Tax Agency to remain in the Electoral Register for an additional ten years.
 The form must be received by the Tax Agency no later than 30 days prior to Election Day.

 Even if a notification is not made 30 days prior to Election Day, Swedish voters abroad may still vote in the elections – by mail or in person.
-A vote from abroad counts as long as it is received by the Election Authority no later than 12noon on the day before Election Day.
+A vote from abroad counts as long as it is received by the Election Authority no later on the day before Election Day.
 Voting in an election is considered a request to remain in the electoral register for the following ten years.

 > Read more on the Election Authority’s website